waterlinked/docs/docs/3d-sonar/3d-sonar-15/3d-sonar-15-networking.md

 ## UDP multicast and unicast

 By default, the Sonar 3D-15 uses **UDP Multicast** (`224.0.0.96:4747`), so any device on the local network can receive data without knowing the sonar’s IP.
 You can also configure **UDP Unicast** to send data to a specific IP/port, allowing routing outside the local network (but losing multicast discoverability).
+Please see [API](3d-sonar-15-api.md) for more information on the data on the UDP multi/unicast.